wp-plugins/list-related-attachments-widget/readme.txt

 * The plugin came to be.

 == Upgrade Notice ==

+= 1.7 =
+* Added target for links, as well as the ability to show more than one attachment attribute in the link.

 = 1.6.1 =
 * Improved documentation and a new home at The Plugin Oven.